JVMBarboza/Sleeping-Sickness-Agent-Based-Model-Approach/README.md

 ## Prerequisites

-During the implementation of the model those were the tools used, therefore, highly recomended as prerequisites for the simulations using the script.
-Otherwise it is possible to run manually and item I) becomes the only prerequisite necessary(*).
+During the implementation of the model,  tools used are listed below.
+Therefore, we highly recomend the script  as prerequisites to run simulations.
+Otherwise, you may run it manually and item I is the only prerequisite necessary.

 ```
     I)   GCC (version 7.5.0)